coleifer/peewee/docs/peewee/querying.rst

     >>> query[:2]
     [<__main__.User at 0x7f83e80f53a8>, <__main__.User at 0x7f83e80f5550>]

+:py:class:`Select` queries are smart, in that you can iterate, index and slice the query multiple times but the query is only executed once.

 In the following example, we will simply call :py:meth:`~Model.select` and iterate over the return value, which is an instance of :py:class:`Select`.
 This will return all the rows in the *User* table: